 After editing user descriptions the event history will start to use the new description only after resetting the HMI.
 HMI can be reset from General $\rightarrow$ Device info $\rightarrow$ HMI restart.

-7.5.3 Point sensor arc protection module (optional)
+7.5.3 High-speed and high-current output module (optional)